 When comparing annual vs. perennial flowers, the biggest difference is how long each type lasts.
 Annual flowers last just one growing season.
 They won't come back the next year.
 Perennials return year after year.
 Understanding the perennial and annual flowers meaning can help you choose the best blooms for your garden.

 Annuals are plants that complete their life cycle, from planting to death, in one growing season.
-The entire flower, including the roots, stems and leaves, die when the weather turns colder.
+The entire plant, including the roots, stems, leaves, and flowers, dies when the weather turns colder.
 The only surviving part of an annual is the seed.
 Marigolds, impatiens and petunias are examples of annual flowers.

 Annual vs. Perennial